soundobj/lead_frontend_test_ddd/README.md

 5. Print out all books and magazines with all their details sorted by `title`.
    This sort should be done for books and magazines together.

-### Optional tasks

-> **Hint:** Optional means optional.

-1. Write Unit tests for one or more methods.

-2. Implement a view for direct path access for each ISBN and link then to the search results.
+6. Implement a view for direct path access for each ISBN and link then to the search results.

-3. Add a book and a magazine to the data structure of your software and export it to a new CSV files.
+7. Add a book and a magazine to the data structure of your software and export it to a new CSV files.

+8. Write Unit tests for one or more methods.
+As this is a test for a lead level position we are expecting good test coverage here as you will be advocate for this and understand the importance of high test coverage in your applications.

 ## Procedure